ethereum/py-evm/docs/guides/evm/building_chains.rst

   )

-And in order for it to connect to other peers in the network and fetch new headers, you should tell asyncio to execute its run() method:
+In order for it to connect to other peers in the network and fetch new headers, you should give it a `privkey` and tell `asyncio` to execute its `run()` method:

 ::